-- 1. From the Chrome desktop, click the Chrome menu and then select Wireless networks available, or select the wireless icon in the status area at the lower right side of the screen. - Select the wireless network you want to access and click Connect. - 3.
+- From the Chrome desktop, click the Chrome menu and then select Wireless networks available, or select the wireless icon restatus area at the lower right side of the screen. - 2.
+Select the wireless network you want to access and click Connect. - 3.
 Provide passwords and encryption keys as prompted.
-A network protected with a password and/or encryption key is indicated by the secure connection icon .
+A network protected with a password and/or encryption key is indicated by the secure connection icon 🛜.
 Contact your network administrator for more information, if needed.